WebCuratorTool/webcurator-v2-legacy/readme.md

 ---
 Indexing breaking for compressed warcs
 ---
-Harvesting as compressed warcs was breaking the indexing of a harvest.
+Harvesting as compressed warc was breaking the indexing of a harvest.
 The Heritrix class handling the reading of the compressed warc was missing the functionality to move to the next record.
 The Heritrix library included has been recompiled to include a fix.